-Director – David Hackl, Screenplay – Marcus Dunstan & Patrick Melton, Producers – Mark Block & Oren Koules, Photography – David Armstrong, Music – Charlie Clouser, Visual Effects – Switch VFX (Supervisor – Jon Campfens), Special Effects Supervisor – Jeff Shochko, Prosthetic Effects – Francois Dagenais, Production Design – Tony Ianni.
+Director – David Hackl, Screenplay – Marcus Dunstan & Patrick Melton, Producers – Mark Burg & Oren Koules, Photography – David Armstrong, Music – Charlie Clouser, Visual Effects – Switch VFX (Supervisor – Jon Campfens), Special Effects Supervisor – Jeff Shochko, Prosthetic Effects – Francois Dagenais, Production Design – Tony Ianni.
 Production Company – Twisted Pictures.

 Costas Mandylor (Detective-Lieutenant Mark Hoffman), Tobin Bell (John Kramer/Jigsaw), Scott Patterson (Agent Peter Strahm), Julie Benz (Brit), Mark Rolston (Agent Dan Erickson), Betsy Russell (Jill Tuck), Greg Bryk (Mallick), Meagan Good (Luba), Carlo Rota (Charles), Laura Gordon (Ashley), Joris Jarsky (Seth Baxter)